Accounts that receive no

-Scotia iTRADE® offers non-registered accounts to help you take advantage of higher interest rates, pay for purchases in cash, or borrow money against the investments in your brokerage account.
+Non-registered accounts help you to take advantage of higher interest rates, pay for purchases in cash, or borrow money against the investments in your brokerage account.

 Earn even while you decide when and where to invest.
 Account features include:

-- Great interest rates with no minimum balance requirements - Earn interest on your non-invested cash from the first dollar on any balance, with no minimum balance requirements1
+- Earn interest on your non-invested cash from the first dollar on any balance, with no minimum balance requirements1

-- Flexibility because you can hold fixed income, fixed income mutual funds, and money market instruments in your account to maximize your investment options
+- Flexibility because you can hold fixed income, fixed income mutual funds, and money market instruments

 - Available in both Canadian and U.S. dollars